We are readers, writers, students, academics, authors, and volunteers who are passionate about books, writing, and reading!

 Created in 2017 as a function of the 501(c)3 non-profit Greensboro Literary Organization, Greensboro Bound: A Literary Festival began as the creative brain child of Steve Colyer and Scuppernong Books owners Brian Lampkin, Steve Mitchell, and Deb and Dave White.

 The idea was to create a festival that would bring together readers, writers, students, academics, authors, and volunteers who are passionate about books and literacy.
 Over the past three years, that's exactly what we've done!
 Greensboro Bound is the result of more than 200 volunteers, writers, sponsors, and funders coming together to bring the joy of meeting authors, learning, and reading to the community.
 In May of 2018 Greensboro Bound closed its first festival with a sold-out keynote event with Nikki Giovanni at NC A&T State University.
 In May of 2019, we did it again with headliners Zadie Smith and Ani DiFranco with NC's own Rhiannon Giddens.
-We're gearing up for another stellar festival May 14 – 17, 2020 with keynote presentations from former US Poet Laureate Billy Collins and a tribute to the late Toni Morrison.

 The mission of Greensboro Literary Organization is:

-- coordinate Greensboro Bound: A Literary Festival
+- Produce the Greensboro Bound Literary Festival

 Greensboro Bound: A Literary Festival celebrates diverse voices from around the world, honors North Carolina’s long and varied literary traditions, and welcomes an inclusive community of readers from Greensboro and beyond.